akmadian/NZXTSharp/README.md

 ```

 ### Disclaimer
-NZXTSharp is provided under the unlicence, but I want to re-iterate these stipulations:
+NZXTSharp is provided under the GNU GPLv3 license, but I want to re-iterate these stipulations:
  - This software is provided as is.
  - This software is provided with no warranty.
  - I (the owner) hold no liability for any broken or not working hardware resulting from using this package.
+Please use your best judgement, and

  A big thank you to [Pet0203][2] for his help in reverse engineering the protocols and building NZXTSharp.